Questions & Answers

 Australian citizenship test questions and answers

 A quick reference to every practice question and its correct answer, grouped by the five chapters of Our Common Bond.
-Read a topic’s study guide to learn it, or start a timed practice test to check yourself.
+Read a topic’s study guide to learn it, or take a full Australian citizenship practice test to check yourself.

 Jump to:1People2Democratic Beliefs3Government4Values5Rights